The purpose of this page is first, to link to things that censors have tried to ban,

 Declaration of the Independence of Cyberspace

-when it came out, and I have a lot of sympathy for it.
+when it came out in 1996, and I have a lot of sympathy for it.

 When a group of people have constructed a new world,